Premier digital media school F.I.R.S.T. Institute offers students ample opportunities for success

 “We’re proud to be a big school now, but we came from honest beginnings,” Forbes said.
 “We feel fortunate to be able to attract students from all over the world to learn how to do this kind of work and we’re excited to keep growing.”

 ADVERTISEMENT.
 Orlando Weekly news staff was not involved in the creation of this content.
-It is written for informational purposes only.
+It is published for informational purposes only.